 These diverse affiliations and the close working relationships with colleagues across the campus support a highly interdisciplinary and rigorous PhD program, a weekly research seminar, and a wide array of research projects.

 A sampling of current research projects include:

-- Study of what it will take to achieve a “New Social Contract” for the next generation workforce that includes an on-line course for young workers around the world.
+- Study of what it will take to achieve a “New Social Contract” for the next generation workforce that includes an on-line “MOOC” course for workers around the world.

 - Examination of the changing mix of jobs in the health care industry with a focus on ways low wage workers can upgrade their job and career opportunities.

 - Comparison of new strategies for enforcing labor and environmental standards in developing economies.